-This category consists of assurance and related services by the independent accountant that are reasonably related to the performance of the audit and review of financial statements and are not reported under audit fees.
+This category consists of assurance and related services by the independent accountant that are reasonably related to the performance of the audit and review of consolidated financial statements and are not reported under audit fees.

-During the fiscal year ended December 31, 2014, there were \$3,800 in audit related fees for assurance and related services.
-During the fiscal year ended December 31, 2013, there were no audit related fees for assurance and related services.
+During the fiscal year ended December 31, 2015 and 2014, there were \$3,431 and \$3,800, respectively, in audit related fees for assurance and related services.